irimia-laboratory/Graph_UNet/README.md

-Code used in "Cortical Brain Age Estimation Using a Graph Neural Network Reveals the Anatomic Features of Cognitive Aging and Impairment in Alzheimer's Disease"
+Code used in "Graph Autoencoder Maps the Morphometric Features of Aging, Cognition, and Alzheimer's Disease"